jvcdk/vscode-commandline-test-adapter/README.md

 * All fields except `label` are optional.
 * The recursive references; a test can have children (of same object / format) which in turn can have children etc.

+Please see the [example discovery command](testdata/discover-tests) to see an implementation of this in Python.

 ## Re-discovery of tests